Midlands 4 West (North)

 Counties 3 Midlands West (North) (formerly Midlands 4 West (North)) is a level 9 English Rugby Union league and level 4 of the Midlands League, made up of teams from the northern part of the West Midlands region including Shropshire, parts of Birmingham and the West Midlands and occasionally Cheshire, with home and away matches played throughout the season.
 Each year some of the clubs in this division also take part in the RFU Junior Vase - a level 9-12 national competition.

 Formed for the 2005-06 season, the division was originally known as Midlands 5 West (North) but changed to its present name for the 2008–09 season due to league restructuring.
 Further restructuring followed in the wake of the RFU's Adult Competition Review and from season 2022-23 it has been known by its current name.

 Promoted teams move up to Counties 2 Midlands West (North) while relegated teams drop to Counties 4 Midlands West (North).

+2026-27

+Departing were Barton-under-Needwood promoted to Counties 2 Midlands West (West) while Cannock (11th) and Burton III (12th) were relegated to Counties 4 Midlands West (North).

+Also departing were Lichfield II (3rd) who moved on a level transfer back to Counties 3 Midlands West (East).